SamuelSwartzberg/flashcardifying_text_temp/inf.md

 process.cwd()|node
 __dirname|Node

+##### paths

+module for working with paths
+path|node

+<path-module>.resolve({<items>})|glue passed things together into an absolute path (glues the path of the working directory onto the beginning if necessary)

 #### files & streams

 ##### non-stream based file interaction

-Many programming languages feature utility methods to read an entire file to a string/write an entire file to a string, without having to use streamlike I/O. readFile(Sync)/writeFile(Sync)|Node
+Many programming languages feature utility functions to read an entire file to a string/write an entire file to a string, without having to use streamlike I/O.
+The functions to instantly write a file typicallly take at least a path and the contents plus named arguments or an assoc arr for options.
+The functions to instantly read a file typicallly take at least a path plus named arguments or an assoc arr for options. the node async instant read/write file function also takes an error callback, as usual readFile(Sync)/writeFile(Sync)|Node

 ##### interaction